Faltenreich/faltenreich.github.io/software.md

 permalink: /software/
 ---

-I am a software developer from Germany who got his Master of Science at the Rosenheim University of Applied Sciences and is currently working for a software service provider in the field of mobile computing.
+I am a software developer from Germany who got his Master of Science at the Rosenheim University of Applied Sciences.

-I have conceptualized, developed, published and maintained multiple projects.
-My main focus is the development for mobile platforms but I am also experienced in developing small backends or setting up a Backend-as-a-service.
+I am specialized in mobile computing and have conceptualized, developed, published and maintained multiple projects including small backends or setting up a Backend-as-a-service.

 ### Android <img src="/assets/images/icons/android.png" class="icon"/>

 I have started development for Android in 2012 during my Bachelor studies by creating first proof-of-concepts.
-Some of them evolved into full-fledged projects and one of them is still running more ten years later.
+Some of them evolved into full-fledged projects and one of them is still running almost ten years later.
 I have used the following technologies and many more:

 - Kotlin, Java
 - Android Architecture Components, Jetpack